 While ensuring respect for these principles, Dassault Aviation also promotes them in its corporate documents (annual report, contracts to name a few )and among partners.
 Each year on the Global Compact website, the company describes its best practices as a concrete illustration of the Global Compact principles.

-Contact: Jacqueline Meyson, advisor to the CEO
+Contact: Jacqueline Meyson, Director of the Ethics Department

 The Ten Principles of Global Compact